 Mark Leggett is founder, Global Risk Policy Group, and Global Risk Progress.
 He is past Director (Strategy) Land Transport and Safety Division, Queensland Transport and past adjunct professor at the Key Centre for Ethics, Law, Justice and Governance at Griffith University, Brisbane, Australia.

 His work has been in science, first pure (vision research) and then applied (transport safety risk analysis and safety intervention selection and implementation; and global risk assessment and prevention).

 In pure science, his work has been published in peer-reviewed journals including Nature.

-His paper on global catastrophic risk assessment and prevention – which first laid out the rationale for Global Risk Progress – was published in Futures in 2006 and reviewed favorably in the New Statesman.
+His paper on global catastrophic risk assessment and prevention – which first laid out the rationale for Global Risk Progress – was published in Futures in 2006 and reviewed favorably in the New Statesman in 2006.

 David Ball is a qualified civil engineer who has held a number of senior government roles.
 He is currently Principal of Document Refinement Services [www.documentrefinement.com] and specialises in the review and improvement of technical and policy documents in particular.

 David has worked in the water resource sector in asset design and management, and spent 20 years in the transport sector specialising in strategy, policy, service delivery and business improvement.